-Unlocking the Future: SEALSQ's Groundbreaking Quantum Security Initiative - YaNoticias
+Unlocking the Future: SEALSQ's Groundbreaking Quantum Security Initiative - YANoticias

 – Adoption Rate: The integration of new technologies like PQC requires widespread industry acceptance and adaptation.

-– Cost Implications: Developing and implementing quantum-resistant solutions may demand significant investment from organizations.
+– Cost Implications: Developing and implementing quantum-resistant solutions may demand significant investment from organisations.

 – Technological Complexity: Businesses may face hurdles in transitioning from conventional encryption methods to quantum-compliant systems.